- Are You Drinking Enough Water? HOT

 Now that the water is ready, start adding the chlorine.
 Pool chlorine is sold as tablets or sticks that can be placed into floating or automatic feeders.
 Try to avoid those that require water running over them to dissolve, as you will be tempted to place it in the skimmer basket.
 This will introduce very low pH water into your pumping system and cause it to prematurely fail.

 Also avoid tablets that crumble and fall apart.
 Good quality tablets will dissolve at a more or less even rate, and will simply get smaller over time while keeping their shape.
 This is especially important if a floating chlorinator is going to be used.

 Regardless of how frequently or what system you use to add chlorine to the water, the chlorine level should stay between 1.0 and 3.0 parts per million (ppm) to maintain a healthy pool.
-Any higher and you start to run the risk of red eyes and swimmers itch.
+Anything higher will make you run the risk of red eyes and swimmers itch.
 There should be at the most a slight smell of chlorine even at the highest levels.
-If there is a strong smell, that is a sign that you need to shock the pool and remove built up contaminants.
+If there is a strong smell, that is a sign that you need to shock the pool and remove built-up contaminants.

 Calculating how much chlorine to use will involve some math but nothing too complicated.
 The hardest part is determining the total gallons in the pool.
 Luckily, many pool supply houses provide online calculators to help, such as the one at http://www.havuz.org/pool-calculators.htm.

-Once you know total volume, then it's a simple formula: one ounce of chlorine will give you a 1 ppm in 75,000 gallons of water, or 0.013 ounces of chlorine per 100 gallons.
+Once you know the total volume, then it's a simple formula: one ounce of chlorine will give you 1 ppm in 75,000 gallons of water, or 0.013 ounces of chlorine per 100 gallons.